 Our past performance, verdicts and settlements do not constitute a guarantee, warranty, or prediction regarding the outcome of future cases.
 Past results obtained or overall performance must be confined to that particular case, its factual and legal circumstances and legal surroundings.
 Every case is different and must be judged on its own merits.

 In 2019, our firm and co-counsel won the historic $2 billion Roundup verdict against Monsanto (now Bayer) on behalf of Alberta and Alva Pilliod, a couple who sprayed Monsanto’s Roundup weed killer for 30 years on their properties.
 The jury determined that Roundup exposure caused the couple to develop non-Hodgkin lymphoma and that Monsanto failed to warn of the cancer risk.
-This was our and our co-counsel’s third successful verdict against Monsanto.
-As a result of this verdict, Brent Wisner, co-lead trial counsel for the Pilliods, has been listed in the Top 40 Under 40 Attorneys in California by the Daily Journal, Winning Litigators by The National Law Journal and America’s 50 Most Influential Trial Lawyers by Trial Magazine an The National Law Journal.
-Our firm is a also a finalist this year for Elite Trial Lawyers Mass Torts Law Firm of the Year, for the third year in a row.
+This was the third successful verdict against Monsanto concerning Roundup.
+As a result of this verdict, Brent Wisner, co-lead trial counsel for the Pilliods, has been awarded 2019 Civil Plaintiff Trial Lawyer of the Year by the National Trial Lawyers and ALM and listed in the Top 40 Under 40 Attorneys in California by the Daily Journal, Winning Litigators by The National Law Journal and America’s 50 Most Influential Trial Lawyers by Trial Magazine and The National Law Journal.
+Our firm was a also a finalist in 2019 for Elite Trial Lawyers Mass Torts Law Firm of the Year, for the third year in a row.

 The National Law Journal and ALM Media also awarded our firm two years in a row with the distinguished honor of “Elite Trial Lawyers” first place winner for Pharmaceutical Litigation based on our firm’s work in a high-profile generic Paxil suicide case against drug manufacturer GlaxoSmithKline and first place winner for the Mass Torts category for the Johnson and Hardeman Roundup verdicts.